onaio/gisida/README.md

 ### 1.Create config file

-- Create a `config.json` and save it in the application's root path.
-An example `config.json` file is provided below:
+The application requires a `public/config/site-config.json` to initialize the Map and load `public/config/layers/*.json` configurations.
+Create a `public/config/site-config.json` which will hold the configurations.
+An example of a `site-config` configuration is given below

 ```json
 {